on this page

 - you need help to get payments back on track if they fall behind

-- the paying parent doesn’t regularly lodge tax returns.
+- the paying parent doesn’t regularly lodge tax returns or estimates their income.

 Example if you use Child Support Collect

 We used our child support formula to decide that Michael must pay Sharon $350 per month for their children.
-Michael and Sharon find it hard to budget and keep records.
+Michael finds it hard to budget and Sharon finds it hard to keep records of the payments.

 To help, we take Michael’s payments out of his pay each fortnight.